soxueren/atsd/api/sql/README.md

 | `PREVIOUS` | Sets the value at the desired timestamp based on the previously recorded raw value.<br>This step-like function is appropriate for metrics with discrete values (digital signals).|
 | `AUTO` | [**Default**] Applies an interpolation function (`LINEAR` or `PREVIOUS`) based on the metric's Interpolation setting.<br>If multiple metrics are specified in the query, `AUTO` applies its own interpolation mode for each metric.  |

-* NaN (Not-A-Number) raw values are ignored from interpolation.
+* NaN (Not-A-Number) values are ignored from interpolation.
 * The `value` condition in the `WHERE` clause applies to interpolated series values instead of raw values.
 Filtering out raw values prior to interpolation is not supported.

 ### Boundary